How to Rebuild Your Life After Burnout (Without the Hustle)

 If you're in a season of change — whether it's burnout, a breakup, or just the quiet ache of wanting something different — I hope this space becomes a soft landing for you, too.

+Because slow is still progress.
+Rest is still resistance.
 And tiny rebellions?
 They can change everything.

+What's your tiny rebellion this week?
 Tell me in the comments — or just hold it close.
-Either way, I’m cheering you on.
+Either way, I'm cheering you on.